JIPiration/books_data-and-ml/README.md

-# books_data-and-ml
+# Practice Machine Learning and data by Books
-List of books on data and machine learning that I am studying and practicing
+- List of books on data and machine learning that I am studying and practicing

-###
+### Books list
-Book lists